 An early wake up alarm and a quick breakfast, and I was ready to drive through the island.
 I had an hour drive but I didn’t know the roads and hadn’t drive enough the car to get comfortable behind the wheel so I took my time.
-And I got lost, twice, and arrived almost on time to Cueva del Viento, located in the North-East part of the island.
+And I got lost, twice, and arrived almost on time to Cueva del Viento, located in the North-East part of the island (Check out the individual post of the experience).
 There, the first group of bloggers I was going to meet was already waiting for the visit to the caves.
 Few details about the amazing features that nature created here.
 Cueva del Viento “Wind’s Cave” is the World 5th largest lava tube, with 18Km mapped up to nowadays.
 The geomorphy of the cave is really complex, formed during the first eruptive phase of Pico Viejo, a volcano next to the largest volcano of the island, the Teide volcano.
 The visit is excellent, and the guides are even greater.
 Mister Alfredo has spent over 40 years dedicated to the caves and knows every single rock and detail of the caves and its nature.
 The best to know and get the passion he feels about it, able to pass it to the visitors.

 Back to Santa Cruz